lingfennan/app-rewriter/README.md

+# Introduction #
+This project rewrites an Android app by adding logging instructions for Android framework API calls.
+This can be useful for checking/analyzing app behavior etc.

 # To run the jar file #
 Step 1: Rewrite an app, apk, androidJarDir and resultDir are necessary parameters, by default, it instruments all the API calls specified by PScout.
 ```